Michigan 500: Safety concerns

 Safety was always a concern at Michigan, primarily due to the high speeds and Armco barriers.
 The steep banking and rough pavement was treacherous on equipment, leading to frequent suspension failures, tire failures, blown engines, and crashes, many severe.
 Attrition in races at Michigan was always high, particularly in the 500-mile events.
 Crashes at Michigan ended – or effectively led to the end of – the driving careers of Chip Ganassi, Emerson Fittipaldi, Héctor Rebaque and Danny Sullivan.
-Likewise Merle Bettenhausen, Derek Daly, A. J. Foyt, Al Unser Jr., Gordon Johncock, Mario Andretti and Bobby Rahal, among others, all suffered injuries from crashes.
+Likewise Merle Bettenhausen, Derek Daly, A. J. Foyt, Al Unser Jr., Al Unser Sr., Gordon Johncock, Mario Andretti and Bobby Rahal, among others, all suffered injuries from crashes.
 After a horrendous crash in 1980 which split his car in two, Tim Richmond soon after quit Indy car racing and switched to the NASCAR circuit.

 In 1987, a dogleg chicane was hastily built in the middle of the backstretch to slow the cars down, but it was never used in competition.
 After a couple of practice runs, it was deemed unsuitable, partially due to fear of gearbox failure, being too abrupt, and not necessarily serving its intended purpose.
 But it was also scrapped due to concern over fans' negative reactions.
 Instead, officials decided to reduce turbocharger boost for the race.

 Despite the numerous serious crashes, no Indy car drivers have ever been killed as a result of crashes at Michigan.
 In the late 1980s and early 1990, safety upgrades were made the facility.
 The remaining Armco barriers were replaced with concrete walls, and the track was repaved in 1995.
 Though the track was still hard on equipment, the number of serious injuries to drivers noticeably declined.
 In the mid-2000s, SAFER Barriers were installed in the turns.

 In addition to crashes that damaged or ended the careers of drivers, three spectators were killed in a 1998 CART racing incident.
 The 1998 U.S. 500 Presented by Toyota was marred by a crash on lap 175.
 Adrián Fernández slammed into the outside wall in the fourth turn.
 His right front wheel was torn off and hurled over the fence into the stands, killing three spectators (Kenneth Fox, Sheryl Laster, and Michael Tautkus) and injuring six others.
 Despite improvements made to the catch fencing, subsequent attendance declined greatly over the next few years.